vitor251093/resurrection-capsule/README.md

 ## Progress
 - [x] Redirect Darkspore requests to the localhost;
 - [x] Make Darkspore believe that the server is online (Error code 102);
-- [ ] Make Darkspore open after the Play button has been pressed (Error 3001).
+- [x] Make Darkspore open after the Play button has been pressed (Error 3001).
+- [ ] Make the login screen appear properly.
 - [ ] ?

 ## Server redirect